wusai2333/trib/doc/labs.md

 The source code in the `trib` package repository is organized as follow:

-- `trib` defines the general Tribbler logic interfaces and and common data structures.
+- `trib` defines the common Tribbler interfaces and data structures.
 - `trib/tribtest` provides several basic test cases for the interfaces.
 - `trib/cmd/trib-front` is the web-server launcher that you just run.
 - `trib/cmd/trib-back` is the back-end storage server launcher.
 We will use it when we have an back-end.
 - `trib/entries` defines helper functions on constructing a Tribbler front-end or a back-end.
 - `trib/ref` is a reference implementation of the interface `trib.Server` interface.
-All the logic runs as one single process.
+All the logic runs in one single process.
   It is not scalable and vulnerable to machine crashes.
-- `trib/randaddr` provides helper functions that
-  generate a network address with a random port number.
+- `trib/randaddr` provides helper functions that generate a network address with a random port number.
 - `trib/store` contains an in-memory thread-safe implementation of the Store interface.
 We will use this as the basic building block for our back-end storage system.
 - `trib/www` contains the static files (html, css, js, etc.) for the web front-end.